MicrosoftDocs/visualstudio-docs/docs/ide/managing-project-and-solution-properties.md

 ---
 title: Manage project and solution properties
-description: Learn about managing both the project properties and the solution properties in Visual Studio. ms.custom: SEO-VS-2020
+description: Learn how to manage both the project properties and the solution properties in Visual Studio. ms.custom: SEO-VS-2020
 description: Learn how to
 ms.custom: SEO-VS-2020